wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 # Trigger CI/CD events with artifact changes

 Create an automation that triggers when an artifact is changed.
 Use artifact automations when you want to automate downstream actions for versioning artifacts.
-For example, you can trigger a [launch job](#create-a-launch-automation) when a new version is added to a dataset artifact to automatically retrain a model.

 To create an automation, define the [action](#action-types) you want to occur based on an [event type](#event-types).

+Some common use cases for automations that are triggered from changes to an artifact include:

+* When a new version of an evaluation/holdout dataset is uploaded, [trigger a launch job](#create-a-launch-automation) that performs inference using the best training model in the model registry and creates a report with performance information.
+* When a new version of the training dataset is labeled as "production," [trigger a retraining launch](#create-a-launch-automation) job with the configs from the current best-performing model.

 :::info
 Artifact automations are scoped to a project.
 This means that only events within a project will trigger an artifact automation.